stefa168/weewx-hassio/README.md

 ## Why ecowitt2mqtt?

-I moved away from weewx for two reasons:
+I moved away from weewx for three reasons:

 - It didn't offer some functionalities that I needed (mainly more frequent data publishing)
 - Direct MQTT integration with HA without having to listen for the topics manually